No expiration date

 Duration: 1 hour

-Express Tour: This option will pass through all points of the tour except Sabatini Gardens, Basilica de S.F. the Great, and T. Debod.
+Express Tour: This option will pass through all points of the route except for Sabatini Gardens, Basilica of S.F. the Great, and T. Debod.

 Tour guide